 A proper old school classic if ever there was one.

 Although it might be a bit overdone, bowling remains a fun team bonding activity.
-It’s affordable and itâs suitable for large teams as you can book multiple lanes.
+It’s affordable, and itâs suitable for large teams as you can book multiple lanes.

-29. Go Cart Racing
+29. Go Kart Racing

 Most often, thereâs a limit on the number of people that can be on the track.
 This means youâll most likely need to do two or more rotations.